 Finishing your undergraduate degree and wondering what to do next?

 Enjoyed your studies and maybe feeling a little sad they are over?

 Pandemic left you unsure how to shape the next chapter in your life?

 With the economy and workplaces in turmoil, it can be hard to see a clear career path.
 Graduate school may be the perfect place for you right now, a safe haven where you can find security and purpose in the next two years.

-Our English Department offers Master of Arts and Master of Science degrees in Folklore and English (which includes specializations in Literature, Culture, and Composition and in Creative Writing), and a fully-online Master of Technical Communication.
+Our English Department offers Master of Arts and Master of Science degrees in Folklore and English (which includes a General English option and a specialization in Creative Writing), and a fully-online Master of Technical Communication.
 Our programs offer a number of advantages you won’t necessarily find at other schools:

 - A flexible program of study.
 The close relationship between our varied master’s programs allows you some choice in the courses you take for your degree.
 For instance, a student in the Literature, Culture, and Composition specialization might take a class in Advanced Editing or in Teaching Online from the Technical Communication curriculum, while a Folklore student might take an elective class in 19th century British literature.

 - A supportive community.
 Our graduate programs and courses are small, with graduate seminars seldom exceeding 15 students, so you would have ready access to faculty members who care about your success in their classes and are willing to mentor you as you consider your career options.
 We provide a series of free professional development workshops to graduate students on such topics as developing a thesis, finding a scholarly identity, and preparing CVs and application letters for academic and non-academic jobs.